Kingsmyle History, Family Crest & Coats of Arms

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Kingsmyle include Kingsmill, Kingsmell and others.

 Early Notables of the Kingsmyle family (pre 1700)

-of Hampshire; William Kingsmill, the...
-Another 29 words (2 lines of text) are included under the topic Early Kingsmyle Notables in all our PDF Extended History products and printed products wherever possible.
+Another 44 words (3 lines of text) are included under the topic Early Kingsmyle Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Kingsmyle family to Ireland

 Some of the Kingsmyle family moved to Ireland, but this topic is not covered in this excerpt.